National Association of Free Will Baptists: History

-Another "Free Will" movement rose in the North through the work of Benjamin Randall (1749-1808).
-Randall united with the Regular Baptists in 1776, but broke with them in 1779 due to his more liberal views on predestination.
-In 1780, Randall formed a "Free" Baptist church in New Durham, New Hampshire.
+Another "Free Will Baptist" movement rose in the North through the work of Benjamin Randall (1749-1808).
+Randall united with the Regular Baptists in 1776, but broke with them in 1779 due to his more moderate views on predestination.
+In 1780, Randall formed a "Free Baptist" church in New Durham, New Hampshire.
 More churches were founded, and in 1792 a Yearly Meeting was organized.
-This northern line of Free Will Baptists expanded rapidly, but the majority of the churches joined the mainline, national organization, the Northern Baptist Convention (now ABCUSA), in 1911.
-A remnant of the Randall churches organized in 1917 as the Cooperative General Association of Free Will Baptists.
+This northern or "Randall" line of Free Will Baptists expanded rapidly, but the majority of the churches were absorbed into the mainline Northern Baptist Convention, in 1911.
+A remnant of churches that didn't join the mainline established the Cooperative General Association of Free Will Baptists in 1917.

 Representatives of the "Palmer" (General Conference) and "Randall" (Cooperative General Association) line of Free Will Baptists met at Cofer's Chapel in Nashville, Tennessee, in 1935 and organized the National Association of Free Will Baptists as a merger of the two groups.
-The new association adopted the Treatise on the Faith and Practice of the Free Will Baptists, which has been revised several times since then.
-As of August 2005, the Association claims to have over 2,400 churches in 42 states and 14 foreign countries.
+The new body adopted the Treatise on the Faith and Practice of the Free Will Baptists, which has been revised several times since then.
+As of August 2005, the denomination claims to have over 2,400 churches in 42 states and 14 foreign countries.
 The NAFWB is actively involved in missionary work in the United States and throughout the world.
-The Association operates a publishing arm called Randall House.
-Three colleges, Welch College (formerly the Free Will Baptist Bible College) in Nashville; Randall University (formerly known as Hillsdale Free Will Baptist College) in Moore, Oklahoma; and Southeastern Free Will Baptist College in Wendell, North Carolina are affiliated with the Association.
+The National Association operates a publishing arm called Randall House.
+Three colleges, Welch College in Nashville; Randall University in Moore, Oklahoma; and Southeastern Free Will Baptist College in Wendell, North Carolina, are affiliated with the denomination.
 The NAFWB offices are presently maintained in Antioch, Tennessee, a neighborhood of Nashville.